Mahmoud-Dinah/cookie-stand/README.md

 # cookie-stand

-This project build to improve salmon cookie shop sales, and to get biger in bussniss
+This project build to improve salmon cookie shop sales, and to get bigger in business

 we used in this project: